FidexEtRatio/RandomNumber/README.md

 ## Entropy sources
 - Images of the Sun captured by SOHO in different spectral filters
 - Radio channel data from different radios around the world
+## Security
+The data used for testing can be found in `./Results/data.bin`.
+Additionally, in the same directory a report file produces by the NIST test suite can be found under the name `report.txt`.

+Different pictures of statistical results and a histogram can be found in the formerly mentioned directory.
 ## Setup
 ### Clone the repository
 Clone the repository using `git clone https://github.com/Kessel113/RandomNumber`.